STANDARDS OF CONDUCT

 A. Submitting Complete and Accurate Reports to Government Agencies

 Under certain programs, PPCWNY’s reimbursement from the government may be based, in whole or in part, on PPCWNY’s costs.
 In these programs, PPCWNY is required to submit regular cost reports, which are used by the funding agency to determine the total cost reimbursement owed to PPCWNY.
 All employees involved in the process of preparing and submitting cost reports must strive to ensure that these reports are accurate and complete.
 Expenses reflected on cost reports must have been incurred and properly allocated in accordance with program guidelines.
-The same standards of accuracy and completeness apply to any other reports or data regarding PPCWNY’s operations submitted to government agencies, private funding sources, or federal and state grant programs such as the Title X Family Planning Program.
+The same standards of accuracy and completeness apply to any other reports or data regarding PPCWNY’s operations submitted to government agencies, private funding sources, or federal and state grant programs such as the Title X Family Planning Program and the NYS Family Planning Grant.

 B. Avoiding Conflicts of Interest

 Employees are required to act solely in the best interests of PPCWNY when carrying out their job responsibilities and must avoid all activities that constitute or create the appearance of a conflict of interest.
-Employees are prohibited from using their position with PPCWNY for personal benefit.
-For example, employees are prohibited from accepting gifts of more than nominal value from vendors of PPCWNY or facilitating contracts between PPCWNY and companies in which they have a financial interest.
+Employees may not accept any gift or gratuity from any pharmaceutical firm or its supplier to PPCWNY or from any provider/potential provider of service (vendor) to PPCWNY, other than unconditional gifts of nominal value.
+No gifts of cash or cash equivalents are permitted.
+The employees are prohibited from using their position with PPCWNY for personal benefit.
+For example, employees are prohibited from facilitating contracts between PPCWNY and companies in which they have a financial interest.

 PPCWNY’s directors and officers are also required to avoid conflicts of interest.
 Among other things, they are prohibited from voting on or otherwise influencing the implementation of business arrangements between PPCWNY and the director/officer or a company in which the director/officer has a financial interest.

-All Board of Directors members must submit an annual Conflict of Interest disclosure.
+All Board of Directors submit an annual Conflict of Interest disclosure.

 C. Using Agency Resources Exclusively for Agency Business